makkus/freckles/src/freckles/doc/running_frecklets.md

 ## Elevated permissions {: .section-title}
 <div class="section-block" markdown="1">

-Most *frecklets* that are bundled with *freckles* contain metadata about whether they need elevated permissions to be executed.
-'Elevated permission' basically means they are (directly) executed by the root user, or (indirectly) via the [sudo](https://kb.iu.edu/d/amyi) command.
+Most *frecklets* that are bundled with *freckles* contain metadata about whether they need elevated permissions to be executed, or not.
+Requiring elevated permissions is a common case, for tasks like creating users, installing packages with the system package manager, etc.

+In case you are uncertain: 'elevated permission' basically means tasks are (directly) executed by the root user, or (indirectly) via the [sudo](https://kb.iu.edu/d/amyi) command.
 The latter has to be installed and configured on a host if it is to be used (see below).

 ### the '--elevated' flag {: .block-title}

-If a task needs elevated permissions, but its metadata doesn't indicate that, your task will fail.
+If a task/*frecklet* needs elevated permissions, but its metadata doesn't indicate that, your task will fail.
 You can manually hint to *freckles* to assume elevated permissions are necessary by using the ``--elevated/-e`` command-line flag:

 ```
 frecklecute --elevated <frecklet_name>
 ```

+This flag is not necessary if you log-in as the root user onto a remote host (as you'll automatically have elevated permissions), or if the user you log in as can use *sudo* without having to provide a password.

 #### ``sudo`` {: .block-title}

+As mentioned earlier, there are two ways you can execute tasks that require elevated permissions: by using/logging in as the root user, or by using the sudo *sudo* command. *freckles* will try to do the later automatically for you, in case tasks requests those permissions.

+In provisioning scenarios, it's quite common to setup an admin user that does not need to provide a password when using *sudo* (see ``initial-system-setup`` example above).
+This is handy, because otherwise it would not be possible running those sorts of tasks in an automated way (as there would always be user-interaction when typing in a password).

+In cases where you use *freckles* with a remote target, and a login user that *does* need to provide a password to be able to use *sudo*, you need to add the ``--ask-become-pass`` to your command-line. *freckles* will prompt for the password before the run commences in that case.

+By default, if you specify a non-root login user on a remote host, and the *frecklet* you run requires elevated permissions, *freckles* will assume the login user can do passwordless sudo.

 </div>